blobtrtl3/trtl3/README.md

 [![APGL-3.0](https://img.shields.io/badge/license-AGPL--3.0-blue.svg)](LICENSE)
 [![PRs welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](CONTRIBUTING.md)

-## Trtl3

-**Trtl3**🐢 is a file storage service designed for beginner developers who want to learn how object storage works in practice — without the complexity of cloud services or external dependencies.
+**Trtl3**🐢 is a file storage service written in [GO](https://go.dev/) designed for developers who want to build things without the complexity of cloud services or external dependencies.

-If you're building or experimenting with file uploads, downloads, and basic file organization via HTTP — Trtl3 is a great starting point!
+If you're building something with files uploads, downloads, and blobs organization — Trtl3 is a great starting point!

 ---

+# Table of Contents

+soon...

+---

-## 🛠️ Getting Started
+## Getting Started

 After Install Docker/Docker Compose you can install trtl3 using this command: